Danial-Salami/Python_Music_Player/README.md

 # Python Music Player

 Welcome to the Python Music Player repository!
-This project is a music player built using Python, Tkinter, and Pygame libraries.
+This project is a music player built using Python, Tkinter, and Pygame.
 This music player allows you to play various audio formats and enjoy a simple graphical user interface (GUI) for easy control.

 ## Features
 - Play various audio formats, including MP3, OGG, and WAV(**currently only tested MP3**)